chr15m/nostr-relay-research/XX.md

 #### Refreshing

-Buckets not updated within 4 hours are considered stale and MUST be refreshed by performing a `FIND_RELAY` lookup for a random ID within the bucket's range.
+Buckets not updated within 4 hours are considered stale and MUST be refreshed by performing a `DHT_FIND_RELAY` lookup for a random ID within the bucket's range.

 #### Persistence